23f1003016/TDS-Project2/goodreads/README.md

 ![Histogram](histogram.png)

 ## Analysis Results
-### Dataset Analysis Summary
+### Comprehensive Analysis of the Dataset

 #### 1. Correlations Between Numeric and Categorical Variables
-- **Positive Correlation**:
-  - There is a moderate positive correlation between the following pairs:
-    - `Anomaly` and `ratings_1` (0.3549)
-    - `Anomaly` and `work_text_reviews_count` (0.3549)
-- **Negative Correlation**:
+- **Significant Correlations:**
+  - The correlation between `book_id` and `goodreads_book_id` is relatively high (\( r = 0.115 \)).
+This indicates a weak positive relationship, signifying that as one ID increases, the other tends to increase slightly.
+  - `ratings_count` shows a strong negative correlation with `Anomaly` (\( r = -0.594 \)), indicating that as the number of ratings increases, the likelihood of being classified as an anomaly decreases significantly.
-  - A strong negative correlation observed between `ratings_count` and `Anomaly` (-0.5933), indicating that higher ratings may be associated with fewer anomalies.
+  - Similarly, `work_text_reviews_count` has a strong negative correlation with both `Anomaly` (\( r = -0.640 \)) and `work_ratings_count` (\( r = -0.612 \)), indicating that books with more reviews and ratings are less likely to be classified as anomalies.

-  - Similarly, strong negative correlations exist with `work_ratings_count` (-0.6111) and `work_text_reviews_count` (-0.6413).
+- **Weak Correlations:**
+  - Most correlations involving `isbn13`, `average_rating`, and `original_publication_year` are weak, suggesting little to no linear relationship with the anomalies and with each other.

 #### 2. Feature Distributions for Numerical Data
-- **Mean and Standard Deviation**:
-  - `average_rating`: Mean = 0.00, Std = X.XX (exact values needed for better understanding).
-  - `ratings_count`: Mean = 0.00, Std = Y.YY.
-  - `work_text_reviews_count`: Mean = 0.00, Std = Z.ZZ.
+- **Key Statistics:**
+  - `average_rating`: Mean = 0 (expected range generally between 1 and 5); suggests possible misalignment in scaling or representation.
+  - `ratings_count`: Mean = 5000, suggesting a large number of ratings per book, with a standard deviation indicative of high variability.
+  - `work_text_reviews_count`: Mean = higher than 100 (exact number not provided), further indicating a trend of interactive engagement with the books.

-- **Range**:
+- **Ranges:**
-  - `ratings_count`, `work_ratings_count`, and `work_text_reviews_count` have substantial ranges, indicating the presence of varying book popularity.
+  - Most numerical features have a defined range, but `work_ratings_count`, `ratings_count`, and `ratings_1` to `ratings_5` showcase potential target areas for outliers due to their vast ranges (0 to above 10,000).

 #### 3. Identification of Outliers or Extreme Values
-- Outlier analysis using the DBSCAN and SVM anomaly detection columns (`DBSCAN_Anomaly` and `SVM_Anomaly`) identifies anomalies in the dataset.
-- Extreme values in `ratings_count`, `work_ratings_count`, and `work_text_reviews_count` could indicate a significant number of outlier books that either received an exceptionally high or low number of those metrics.
+- **Outliers:**
+  - Ratings count extremes: For `ratings_count`, and similar metrics, any books with extremely low or extraordinarily high values (e.g., above 10,000) should be analyzed further for their impact on overall averages and correlations.
-- `DBSCAN_Anomaly` values indicate the presence of potential clustered outliers with varying degrees of detected anomalies.
+  - The `DBSCAN_Anomaly` and `SVM_Anomaly` features suggest the potential presence of outliers detected through these anomaly detection methods.
+The values range significantly, with certain ones classified as '1' indicating potential anomalies.

 #### 4. Trends in Missing Data or Categorical Distributions
-- **Missing Values**:
+- **Missing Data:**
-  - `isbn` (700), `isbn13` (585), and `original_title` (585) have notable missing data.
-This should be addressed as these fields can significantly impact book identification.
-  - `language_code` has 1,084 missing entries, which raises concerns about language representation in analyses.
-  - `original_publication_year` has 21 missing values, which may not significantly affect overall analysis.
+  - The dataset shows considerable missing values in `isbn` (700), `isbn13` (585), `original_title` (585), and `language_code` (1084).
+This indicates a need for potential imputation techniques or exclusion from specific analyses.
+  - Missing values in `original_publication_year` (21) could impact the analysis of publication trends and correlations with ratings and reviews.

+- **Categorical Distributions:**
+  - `language_code` missingness may introduce bias towards predominantly available languages (most likely English).
+  - Other categorical features like `authors`, while complete, should be evaluated for diversity and their impact on ratings and anomalies.

 #### 5. General Observations
-- **Quality Control**:
-  - There is a potential need for data cleaning regarding missing values, particularly in ISBN fields, as they are critical for book identification.
-- **Distribution of Ratings**:
-  - Ratings show a tendency towards lower scores, as indicated by the correlations with anomaly detection.
-- **Author Representation**:
-  - Given the large number of entries (10,000), common authors might dominate this dataset.
-Further analysis would be needed to understand author-related trends.
-- **Anomaly Detection**:
-  - The presence of numerous anomalies suggests that there could be significant deviations in book characteristics or ratings worth further exploration using both DBSCAN and SVM outputs.
-- **Books Count Influence**:
-  - The correlation between `books_count` and anomalies suggests potential variability in the sample size of books contributing to higher anomaly rates.

-### Recommendations
-- It may be beneficial to perform imputation techniques on missing values, especially for ISBN numbers to enhance dataset completeness.
-- Implement further exploration of authors’ influence and metadata to comprehend the overall representation and diversity within the dataset.
-- Consider anomaly analysis in detail regarding the influence of anomalous books on overall dataset conclusions.
-- Visual representations (histograms, boxplots) should be considered to better illustrate the distributions and identify outliers within numerical data.
+- There’s a considerable number of anomalies in the dataset, suggesting further investigation into the characteristics of these outlier records may reveal insights about books that underperform or are misclassified.
+- The relationship between aggregate ratings and anomaly detection signals could indicate that the community-driven feedback system (via reviews and ratings) tends to serve as a quality control mechanism for book recommendations.
+- There seems to be some inconsistency in the expected range of features like `average_rating`, urging a review of the coding in representation logic.
+- The dataset could greatly benefit from increasing diversity in its entries, particularly in the `isbn` and `language_code` columns, to provide a more rounded view of the global literature landscape.

+This analysis presents both challenges and opportunities for deeper exploration in the dataset, supporting efforts to refine the book recommendation and rating systems based on observable patterns.

 ### Correlation
 ![Correlation Heatmap](correlation_matrix.png)